nine7nine/Linux-NSPA/Documentation/userspace-api/winesync.rst

 .. c:macro:: WINESYNC_IOC_WAIT_ANY

-  Poll on any of a list of objects, atomically acquiring at most one.
+  Poll on any of a list of objects, possibly acquiring at most one of them.
 Takes a pointer to struct :c:type:`winesync_wait_args`, which is used as follows:

     ``sigmask`` is an optional input-only pointer to a :c:type:`sigset_t` structure (specified as an integer so that the